 Having a great hiking backpack is essential to having a good hiking trip.
 A good lightweight backpack that you can keep on your back for long hikes can help to save you hassle such as back trouble and will allow you to see more, be more comfortable and also carry more during the trip.

 A hiking backpack is the foundation of your hiking gear.
 You will usually need to be carrying a fair amount of equipment when you’re planning on hiking.
-For a full day hike or a multi-day hike, you need to keep a fair number of rations and gear with you so that you may survive and be comfortable throughout the trip.
-Luckily there are these days new lightweight materials that can cut down the size of the pack allowing you to carry more and feel comfortable even when you are walking for the whole day.
+For a full day hike or a multi-day hike, you need to keep a fair number of rations and gear with you so that you may survive and be comfortable throughout the course of the trip.
+Luckily there are these days new lightweight materials which can really cut down the size of the pack allowing you to carry more and feel comfortable even when you are walking for the whole day.

 Lightweight hiking backpack